whis20/IWP/README.md

 # IWP

-This repository contains my solutions to the assignments of IWP course.
+This repository contains my solutions to the assignments of IWP course for my uni.

 ## Assignments